homebridge/homebridge-vm-image/README.md

 A preconfigured Debian Virtual Disk Image for X86 and Arm cpu architecture that runs Homebridge.

+Recommended for use on non-linux based systems where Docker can not be used.  ie Windows or MacOS.

 The virtual disk is created similar to how the Homebridge Raspbian image is created, and leverages Debian as the Operating System, with NodeJs, Homebridge and the Homebridge UI already installed.

 <p align="center">